 Statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of tumor in the United States, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of tumor in the United States, so the actual risk for a particular individual may be different.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 It is not possible to tell a person how long he or she will live with an adrenal gland tumor.
 Learn more about understanding statistics .